 Before the great depression, which lasted from Sept.
 4, 1929, to the late 1930s or early 1940s, the government's approach to the economy was laissez-faire.
 Following World War II, it was determined that the government had to take a proactive role in the economy to regulate unemployment, business cycles, inflation and the cost of money (Sakar, 2007).
 By using a mix of monetary and fiscal policies (depending on the political orientations and the philosophies of those in power at a particular time, one policy may dominate over another), governments can control economic phenomena.
-Fiscal policy is based on the theories of British economist John Maynard Keynes (Yang, 2011).

-On the global scale in the latest IMF World Economic Outlook 2010 (WEO), growth projections for the world economies in 2009 were revised down to $1\frac{1}{2}$ percent.
+On the global scale in the latest IMF World Economic Outlook 2010 (WEO), growth projections for the world economies in 2009 were revised down to 11⁄2 percent.
 This projection is almost 5 percentage points lower than both the forecast a year ago and trend growth in 2004-08.
-Although declining fuel and food prices have eased inflationary pressures in many countries, the global external current account deficit excluding grants is projected to widen to $8\frac{1}{2}$ percent of GDP in 2009, significantly higher than the forecast a year ago.
+Although declining fuel and food prices have eased inflationary pressures in many countries, the global external current account deficit excluding grants is projected to widen to 81⁄2 percent of GDP in 2009, significantly higher than the forecast a year ago.
 The macroeconomic fiscal policies according to IMF in the world economies need to be revised to ensure a steady macro-economic stability necessary for growth (Galor, 2005).